Federal Reserve: Monetary policy

-The term "monetary policy" refers to the actions undertaken by a central bank, such as the Federal Reserve, to influence the availability and cost of money and credit to help promote national economic goals.
-What happens to money and credit affects interest rates (the cost of credit) and the performance of an economy.
+The term "monetary policy" refers to the actions undertaken by a central bank, such as the Federal Reserve, to influence economic activity (the overall demand for goods and services) to help promote national economic goals.
 The Federal Reserve Act of 1913 gave the Federal Reserve authority to set monetary policy in the United States.
+The Fed's mandate for monetary policy is commonly known as the dual mandate of promoting maximum employment and stable prices, the latter being interpreted as a stable inflation rate of 2 percent per year on average.
+The Fed's monetary policy influences economic activity by influencing the general level of interest rates in the economy, which again via the monetary transmission mechanism affects households' and firms' demand for goods and services and in turn employment and inflation.

 Interbank lending

-The Federal Reserve sets monetary policy by influencing the federal funds rate, which is the rate of interbank lending of excess reserves.
-The rate that banks charge each other for these loans is determined in the interbank market and the Federal Reserve influences this rate through the three "tools" of monetary policy described in the Tools section below.
+The Federal Reserve sets monetary policy by influencing the federal funds rate, which is the rate of interbank lending of reserve balances.
+The rate that banks charge each other for these loans is determined in the interbank market, and the Federal Reserve influences this rate through the "tools" of monetary policy described in the Tools section below.
 The federal funds rate is a short-term interest rate that the FOMC focuses on, which affects the longer-term interest rates throughout the economy.
-The Federal Reserve summarized its monetary policy in 2005:
+The Federal Reserve explained the implementation of its monetary policy in 2021:

-Effects on the quantity of reserves that banks used to make loans influence the economy.
-Policy actions that add reserves to the banking system encourage lending at lower interest rates thus stimulating growth in money, credit, and the economy.
-Policy actions that absorb reserves work in the opposite direction.
-The Fed's task is to supply enough reserves to support an adequate amount of money and credit, avoiding the excesses that result in inflation and the shortages that stifle economic growth.
+Changes in the target for the federal funds rate affect overall financial conditions through various channels, including subsequent changes in the market interest rates that commercial banks and other lenders charge on short-term and longer-term loans, and changes in asset prices and in currency exchange rates, which again affects private consumption, investment and net export.
+By easening or tightening the stance of monetary policy, i.e. lowering or raising its target for the federal funds rate, the Fed can either spur or restrain growth in the overall US demand for goods and services.

 Tools

-There are three main tools of monetary policy that the Federal Reserve uses to influence the amount of reserves in private banks:
+There are four main tools of monetary policy that the Federal Reserve uses to implement its monetary policy: